Knowledge is Not Enough: Injecting RL Skills for Continual Adaptation: Experiments

 \subsubsection{Impact of Iterative Skill Refinement}

-We first validate the effectiveness of the \textbf{Iterative Skill Refinement} by comparing it against Single-Round baselines on SQuAD and LooGLE, maintaining equal total optimization steps and data volume.
-As shown in Table~\ref{tab:ablation_iterative}, simply doubling the source data in a single round (e.g., $N=100$ or $10$) often yields marginal gains or even performance degradation, suggesting that reasoning logic becomes overfitted to specific source content.
-In contrast, our Iterative strategy consistently achieves the highest accuracy.
+We first validate the effectiveness of the \textbf{Iterative Skill Refinement} by comparing it against Single-Round baselines on SQuAD, maintaining equal total optimization steps and data volume.
+As shown in Table~\ref{tab:ablation_iterative}, simply doubling the source data in a single round ($N=100$) often yields marginal gains or even performance degradation, suggesting that reasoning logic becomes overfitted to specific source content.
+In contrast, our Iterative strategy ($K=2$, $N=50$ per round) consistently achieves the highest accuracy.
 This confirms that iterative refinement forces the skill vector to capture content-invariant execution logic, preventing the reasoning policy from being inextricably bound to a specific set of source facts.

+\paragraph{$K \times M$ trade-off.} To further understand how the sharding granularity affects the extracted skill, we conduct a finer-grained sweep on LooGLE that fixes the total source documents ($K \cdot M = 10$) and the total RL optimization steps, while varying the number of rounds $K$ and documents per round $M$ (Table~\ref{tab:ablation_kxm}).
+Increasing $K$ from $1$ to $5$ steadily improves accuracy ($42.9 \!\to\!
+45.3$) by exposing the RL phase to shifting knowledge backgrounds, which acts as regularization that filters out content-specific artifacts.
+Pushing too far ($10 \times 1$) hurts: a single-document shard yields a narrow reward distribution and high gradient variance, preventing stable convergence within the limited per-round step budget.
+In practice, $K$ should be increased to promote decoupling, while keeping each shard sufficiently representative for a stable RL signal.